A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts

-• Reactivity: Functional groups can undergo various chemical reactions, such as nucleophilic addition, electrophilic substitution, and oxidation.
+• Reactivity: Functional groups can undergo various chemical reactions, such as nucleophilic addition, electrophilic substitution, oxidation, and reduction.
+The specific reactions a functional group undergoes depend on its structure and the presence of other functional groups in the molecule.

-• Intermolecular forces: Functional groups can form intermolecular forces, such as hydrogen bonds, which influence the physical properties of the molecule.
+• Intermolecular forces: Functional groups can form intermolecular forces, such as hydrogen bonds, dipole-dipole interactions, and London dispersion forces, which influence the physical properties of the molecule, including boiling point, melting point, and solubility.

 Experiment: Identifying Organic Functional Groups